How to Treat a Dog Bite on the Face

 If you’ve been bitten by a dog, the first step to healing the wound is to wash it thoroughly.
 You can also apply topical antibiotics to the wound.
 These antibiotics are best for broken skin.
 Make sure to change the bandage daily to prevent infection.
 A doctor will also perform a physical examination to determine whether there have been any deep structures damaged.
 Depending on the location and type of dog bite, the wound may require surgery to repair the damage.

-See also How to Train a Dog to Stop Biting
+See also Ways to Get a Puppy to Stop Biting

 Treatment options for MRSA